dometec/apache_modproxy_bug/README.md

-# Apache mod_proxy banalcer bug test case
+# Apache mod_proxy balancer bug test case

 This is a test case to see the (empty) POST request that the load balancer send to a live node after that, with the same request, the balances found a failure server.